realworldocaml/book/en/interfacing-with-C.md

 <title>Some history about OCaml's word-aligned pointers</title>

 The alert reader may be wondering how OCaml can guarantee that all of its pointers are word-aligned.
-In the old days when RISC chips such as Sparc, MIPS and Alpha were commonplace, unaligned memory accesses were forbidden by the instruction architecture and would result in a CPU exception that normally terminates the program.
+In the old days when RISC chips such as Sparc, MIPS and Alpha were commonplace, unaligned memory accesses were forbidden by the instruction set architecture and would result in a CPU exception that terminated the program.
 Thus, all pointers were historically rounded off to the architecture word-size (usually 32- or 64-bits).

 Modern CISC processors such as the Intel x86 do support unaligned memory accesses,